lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

                   key-3::model-1: value-3
 ```

-## Initialize Models
+## Initialize models

-This step in the lifecycle loads any configured models, initializes them and makes them available from a global service.
+This step in the lifecycle loads any configured models, initializes them, and makes them available from a global service.

 ```yaml
 .